-Tengboche Monastery (is also known as Dawa Choling Gompa) is one of the biggest monasteries in Khumbu Region.
+Tengboche Monastery or Thyangboche Monastery (is also known as Dawa Choling Gompa) is one of the biggest monasteries in Khumbu Region.
 It is located in Tengboche village in Khumjung in Khumbu region of eastern part of Nepal and also within Sagarmatha National Park premises.
 It is Tibetan Buddhist Monastery of the sherpa peoples and height from sea level is 3867m (12687ft).
 It is built in 1916 by Lama Gulu.
 It is destroyed in 1934 & 1989 by earthquake and fire.
 It is again rebuilt with the help of volunteer by local peoples and international assistance.
 From Tengboche monastery, You can see the panoramic views of the most gorgeous mountains on earth including Ama Dablam (6,812m), Everest (8,848m), Kangtega (6,782m) and Taboche (6,542m).

 Tengboche Monastery is one of the famous monastery (probably) in Nepal because of the backdrop of Mount Amadablam and also having observe Mani Rimdu Festival every year.